rackerlabs/technical-blog/_posts/2019-07-18-apache-casandra-backup-and-recovery.md

 categories:
   - database
 metaTitle: "Apache Cassandra backup and recovery"
-metaDescription: "This blog shows you how to backup Apached Cassandra databases and restore them after a failure."
+metaDescription: "This blog shows you how to backup Apache Cassandra databases and restore them after a failure."
 ogTitle: "Apache Cassandra backup and recovery"
-ogDescription: "This blog shows you how to backup Cassandra databases and restore them after a failure."
+ogDescription: "This blog shows you how to backup Apache Cassandra databases and restore them after a failure."
 ---

 Database backup and recovery is one of the crucial day-to-day activity that a database administrator (DBA) performs.
 A database backup is the copy of your data that can be used to recover the data in the event of data loss.

-This blog shows you how to backup Apached&reg; Cassandra&reg; databases and restore them after a failure.
+This blog shows you how to backup Apache&reg; Cassandra&reg; databases and restore them after a failure.

 <!-- more -->